paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 Significant justification is required when these guidelines cannot be followed.

-Note: A major or minor release, includes all the versioned files.
+Note: A major or minor release includes all the versioned files.
 A patch release is for an individual versioned file.
 </details>